SapuSeven/BetterUntis/README.md

 When it reaches a state ready to release, it can be merged into the **master**-branch and a new release can be published.

 ### Other branches
 Especially bigger features which require multiple commits should branch off **develop** and merge back into it.
-These should be named to describe the feature as clearly as possible.
+These should be named in a way to describe the feature as clearly as possible.

 These branches have a limited lifetime.
 After the last merge back into **develop**, they should be deleted if no longer needed.